 “Most cat owners can understand and respond to their cats.”

-Do you know what your kitty is saying to you?
+Do you know what your cats meows mean?

 - Short meow or mew: Standard greeting.
 “Hiya!”